ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 8. Activate the **Workflows** feature on the site features page.

-**Note** This step applies to Microsoft SharePoint Server 2010 and Microsoft SharePoint Server 2013 only.
+	**Note** This step applies only to Microsoft SharePoint Server 2010 and Microsoft SharePoint Server 2013.

 1. Create a workflow association named **MSWWSP\_Workflow** in MSWWSP\_DocumentLibrary.